 Not a fan of chia?
 The same amount of ground flax seed will probably work just as well, but I haven’t tried that myself yet.

 No chia or flax egg at all in your pantry?
-I have a hunch that it might be OK to skip those completely in this recipe.
+Like I said above, you can skip them completely in this recipe.
 If the pancake batter seems too thin two or three minutes after you mix it, just add another tablespoon of flour.

 By the way, see my post about vegan pantry staples I always have on hand to make sure I can make just about any recipe without an extra trip to the store.